NYCPlanning/db-pluto/.github/ISSUE_TEMPLATE/build.md

 - [ ] **dcp_healthareas**
 - [ ] **dcp_healthcenters**

 ### Updated with Zoning Taxlots (check [here](https://github.com/NYCPlanning/db-zoningtaxlots/actions/workflows/dataloading.yml) for latest run).
-Note: for a minor release of PLUTO, these will be the only datasets that will be updated.

 - [ ] **dof_dtm**
 - [ ] **dof_shoreline**
 - [ ] **dof_condo**

+For a Minor release of PLUTO, the following datasets will need to be updated to use the latest versions available in DigitalOcean (essentially, a PLUTO Minor version's only difference between a PLUTO Major release are these datasets):

 - [ ] **dcp_commercialoverlay**
 - [ ] **dcp_limitedheight**
 - [ ] **dcp_zoningdistricts**